mramachandran/fend-project-memory-game/README.md

    Score:
    * The player who finishes before 40 seconds gets all stars while the player who finishes before 80 seconds gets two stars.
 Otherwise the user gets only one star.
+   * A modal message is displayed congratulation and inviting to play the game again.

 * [Contributing](#contributing)